developmentseed/quarto-reveal.js-presentation-template/README.md

 3. Run `quarto publish gh-pages` to set up a `gh-pages` branch and configure the github pages deployment.

+4. Enable publish actions
-4. Uncomment the `publish` step in [.github/workflows/quarto-publish.yml] and push to the remote repository

-  - This should trigger a build on the `gh-pages` branch which should be published to https://developmentseed.github.io/{repo_name}
+  - Uncomment the `publish` step in [.github/workflows/quarto-publish.yml] to enable publishing to Github Pages on pushes to main.
+It will push to the `gh-pages` branch and the presentation will be published to https://developmentseed.github.io/{repo_name}
+  - Uncomment the `publish` step in [.github/workflows/quarto-preview.yml](./.github/workflows/quarto-preview.yml) to enable publishing pull request previews to Github Pages
+  - push to the remote repository

 ## Slides in markdown??